FACULTY AND PROFESSIONAL STAFF WORKING ON LATIN AMERICA AND THE CARIBBEAN

 Joseph Bliss Associate Professor of Pediatrics.
 Specializations: Health care in Guatemala.

-Jeffrey Borkan Professor of Family Medicine.
+Jeffrey Borkan Professor of Family Medicine, Chair of Family Medicine.
 Specializations: Doctor-patient communication and narratives; Dominican Republic.

 Joseph Diaz Associate Professor of Medicine.
 Specializations: Dominican Republic exchange program for medical students.